OGLE-2017-BLG-1186: first application of asteroseismology and Gaussian processes to microlensing: Introduction

 Here we conduct the first asteroseismic analysis to a microlensing event.
 The event is \target, which has a low Galactic latitude, $b\simeq-1.8\deg$, lying in the candidate latitude region of the \emph{WFIRST} footprint ($-2.0\lesssim b\lesssim -0.5$).
 It has a very bright source star ($I \simeq 14.0$), which makes it possible to extract frequency information from ground-based observations.
-We use the $5$-year OGLE-IV baseline data to perform asteroseismic measurements.
+We use the $5$-yr OGLE-IV baseline data to perform asteroseismic measurements.

 In spite of the benefits variable sources bring to the measurement of source properties, they become nuisances in the process of light curve modelling.
 The stellar variations show themselves in the microlensing modelling as correlated noise, which demands a proper treatment in order to reach the optimal fitting.
 Here we test a well-established technique called Gaussian processes (GPs)~\citep{Rasmussen2006} to tackle this correlated noise.
 GPs have been widely adapted to other exoplanet observations, including transit timing analysis~\citep{Gibson2012MNRAS,Evans2015MNRAS,Grunblatt2017AJ} and radial velocity measurements~\citep{Brewer2009MNRAS,Barclay2015ApJ,Grunblatt2016IAUFM,Czekala2017ApJ}, but they have not yet been specialized for application to microlensing.
-We find, for this specific event, that the GP model cannot provide better constrained parameters compared to the traditional $\chi^2$ minimization method, which absorbs the correlated noise into the re-scaled photometric uncertainties.
+Our experiment proves the ability of GP model to tackle correlated noises in the micorlensing modelling.
+While the fitting results are not identical to those from the traditional $\chi^2$ minimization method, they are all consistent with each other within $\lesssim 3\sigma$.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:obs}, we summarize the observations of \target.
-In Section~\ref{sec:analysis}, we first analyse the light curve using the traditional $\chi^2$ minimization method (Section~\ref{subsec:trad}) and then try to make allowance for the correlated residuals by introducing the GP method (Section~\ref{subsec:GP}).
+In Section~\ref{sec:analysis}, we present our methodology for light curve fitting.
+Two strategies are conducted: the traditional $\chi^2$ minimization method (Section~\ref{subsec:trad}) and the new GP method (Section~\ref{subsec:GP}).
 The intrinsic source properties are derived using asteroseismic analysis in Section~\ref{sec:source}.
 And we interpret the physical properties of the lens in Section~\ref{sec:lens}.
 In Section~\ref{sec:dis}, we discuss our results and draw conclusions.